ss73/mcpsample/readme.md

 # MCPSample

-MCPSample is a sample project demonstrating the use of the MCP (Modular Component Platform) architecture.
+MCPSample is a sample project demonstrating the use of the MCP (Model Context Protocol) architecture.

 ## Features